ErJedermann/RECORD/README.md

 - `graph_simulation_vs_realWorld.py`: Creates Figure 11 (chapter 5.2).

 ## Published Beam Model
+We did not publish the original satellite beam model to avoid a simple tracking of Iridium devices in the real world, as mentioned in section 6.6 in the paper.
+We added some noise to the original beam model before publishing it.
+Thereby we keep the general structure of the beams, while making it impractical for estimations in the real world.

 Comparison of the median RoI sizes [km²] of the paper vs the published beam model with attacker type 2 (`inter_obs_distance`=100 km, `number_eves`=3, `noisy_prediction`=true, `weak_events`=true):